Kevinjnr/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C - functions& nested loops
+c - functions and nested loops